 In line with similar initiatives in other European countries, the Flemish government has adopted a decree which entered into effect on 1 January 2019.
 Flanders accordingly has an ex post intervention mechanism in place for investments allowing foreign investors to control public authorities or related bodies that would entail a threat for the strategic interests of Flanders.
-A broadening of the Flemish foreign direct investment (FDI) regime and possible measures (ex ante and ex post) is currently on the agenda of the Flemish Government.
+It is not yet clear what the effect of the new FDI regime above will be on the Flemish FDI regime.